openhwgroup/cvw/docs/debug/README.md

 The current Wally debug implementation does **not** include an initial Debug Module *program buffer* (`progbufsize = 0`).
 While this is allowed by the RISC-V Debug Specification (which permits implementations to rely on abstract register access instead of a program buffer), some debugger workflows assume program-buffer execution is available.

-A recent Spike update (https://github.com/riscv-software-src/riscv-isa-sim/commit/5397899bb9eddba8c2f87d7d62e6303629ebed90) introduced stricter debug checks, including an assertion (around line 122) that may trigger when debugging a target that does not implement a program buffer.
+A recent Spike update (https://github.com/riscv-software-src/riscv-isa-sim/commit/5397899bb9eddba8c2f87d7d62e6303629ebed90) introduced stricter debug checks, including an assertion (around line 122 of riscv/debug_module.cc) that may trigger when debugging a target that does not implement a program buffer.

 As a result, users may observe assertion failures or unexpected debugger behavior when using newer versions of Spike together with Wally debug.